Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Generalities on Slope Stability and Kernel Sheaves

-For $\operatorname{dim}(X)\geq 2$, the proofs of the above results broadly fall into two techniques.
-The first technique, due to Coand\u{a} \cite{coanda2011}, is to use Green's vanishing theorem \cite{green1984}*{3.a.1} to show Lazarsfeld-Mukai sheaves are cohomologically stable---which implies $\mu_{H}$-stable.
-The second technique, due to Camere \cite{camere2012}, is to restrict the problem to curves and analyze the short exact sequence
+The proofs of the $\operatorname{dim}(X)\geq 2$ results broadly fall into two techniques.
+The first technique, due to Coand\u{a}~\cite{coanda2011}, is to use Green's vanishing theorem \cite{green1984}*{3.a.1} to show kernel sheaves are cohomologically stable---which implies $\mu_{H}$-stable.
+The second technique, due to Camere~\cite{camere2012}, is to restrict the problem to curves and analyze the short exact sequence